s2i2-hep/s2i2-hep.github.io-source/content/pages/about.md

 ### Acknowledgement

-This project supported by National Science Foundation awards  1450310, 1450319, 1450323, and 1450377 .
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.
+This project is supported by [National Science Foundation](http://nsf.gov) grants ACI-1450310, ACI-1450319, ACI-1450323, and ACI-1450377 .
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the developers and do not necessarily reflect the views of the National Science Foundation.